camtrik/ebbilogue/README.md

 - [ ] Google Photos API needs to be fixed: baseUrl will expire after a while
 - [ ] Refresh will make the language reset
+- [ ] Carousel area may disppear sometimes

 ## Original Features From the Template